build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 To clean-up your AWS account, remember to delete the following resources:

 * The SQS Queue created by Terraform
-* The S3 bucket called "terraform-state-bucket-XXXX"
+* The S3 bucket we created to store the Terraform state files
 * The DynamoDB Table called "terraform-state-lock-table"
 * The IAM Role, "GitLabRole" and Identity Provider, "gitlab.com"